Rishabbh-Sahu/extractive_summarization/README.md

 ## Extractive Summarization based on word frequency using Spacy

 Aim of this project is to showcase how using word and sentence importance, we can formulate a crisp summary of any documents or article.
-To calculate sentence importance, word importance and their weights were created, by aggregating them at sentence level, sentence importance was determined.
+To calculate sentence importance, word importance and their weights were created, by aggregating these weights at sentence level, sentence importance was determined.

 #### Follow the instructions below: